lovetoys/lovetoys/README.md

 ### 🚦 Status of the project

-lovetoys is in maintenance mode.
-It works well and has no bugs known to us.
-We will not be adding new features, but will try to respond to issues and review any pull requests.
-If you open an issue, please have a little patience :)
+lovetoys is now officially archived.
+It still works well and has no known bugs.
+No new features will be added and we won't respond to issues or pull requests.

+As already said above, it should still work perfectly fine though.

+We're just not using love2d any more and have started to work on other projects.

 ## Installation